-The available Macro and Micro data indicate some general directions in both programs but still leave gaps in the definition of the relevant constraints These gaps have to be bridged by inferences about Latin American production of these two commodities These inferences come from members of the team
+The available Macro and Micro data indicate some general directions in both programs but still leave gaps in the definition of the "relevant constraints".
+These gaps have to be bridged by inferences about Latin American production of these two commodities.
+These inferences come from members of the team

-^{29/} Only 20 percent of the farmers in the sample used fertilizer Fertilizer utilization was at low dosage levels and was encountered primarily in the larger farm areas of zone II where climatic conditions were as well both favorable and stable and to a lesser extent among the farmers in zone IV When there is adequate land for rotation or resettlement high fertilizer prices and an unknown response to fertilizer it is not surprizing that most farmers do not utilize fertilizer Some mining of the available nutrients would be expected thereby requiring shifting land use This was collaborated by the sample as only 15 percent of the farmers planted cassava on land that had previously been in this crop and 55 percent of the farmers planted cassava on land that had formerly been in pasture and others with experience in Latin America Obviously it is important to verify or reject these inferences with the collection of better field data in the future
+Only 20 percent of the farmers in the sample used fertilizer.
+Fertilizer utilization was at low dosage levels and was encountered primarily in the larger farm areas of zone II, where climatic conditions were as well both favorable and stable, and to a lesser extent among the farmers in zone IV.
+When there is adequate land for rotation or resettlement, high fertilizer prices, and an unknown response to fertilizer, it is not surprizing that most farmers do not utilize fertilizer.
+Some mining of the available nutrients would be expected, thereby requiring shifting land use.
+This was collaborated by the sample as only 15 percent of the farmers planted cassava on land that had previously been in this crop and 55 percent of the farmers.

+and others with experience in Latin America.
+Obviously, it is important to verify or reject these inferences with the collection of better field data in the future.

-Finally the definition of a relevant constraint is not sufficient for it to be included in research design.
-The other necessary component is the subjective decision of the breeder that the desired characteristics to overcome the relevant constraint can be successfully incorporated into the "new material" For example it is not possible to breed for vertical resistance to a given disease if none of the germplasm collection shows resistance 30 Moreover as the number of relevant constraints increases the length of the breeding process is extended and the probability of success declines Efficiency questions about the breeding process often arise and priorities must be set.
-Again the breeder must make the relevant judgement between number of characteristics sought and probability of success
+Finally, the definition of a "relevant constraint" is not sufficient for it to be included in research design.
+The other necessary component is the subjective decision of the breeder that the desired characteristics to overcome. the "relevant constraint" can be successfully incorporated into the new material.
+For example, it is not possible to breed for vertical resistance to a given disease if none of the germplasm collection shows resistance.30 Moreover, as the number of "relevant constraints" increases, the length of the breeding process is extended and the probability of success declines.
+Efficiency questions about the breeding process often arise and priorities must be set.
+Again the breeder must make the relevant judgement between number of characteristics sought and probability of success.